Spitzer Space Telescope: History

 By the early 1970s, astronomers began to consider the possibility of placing an infrared telescope above the obscuring effects of Earth's atmosphere.
+Most of the infrared spectrum is outside the optical window, meaning they are strongly absorbed by the atmosphere, except for the infrared window.

 In 1979, a report from the National Research Council of the National Academy of Sciences, A Strategy for Space Astronomy and Astrophysics for the 1980s, identified a Shuttle Infrared Telescope Facility (SIRTF) as "one of two major astrophysics facilities [to be developed] for Spacelab", a shuttle-borne platform.
 Anticipating the major results from an upcoming Explorer satellite and from the Shuttle mission, the report also favored the "study and development of ... long-duration spaceflights of infrared telescopes cooled to cryogenic temperatures."

-The launch in January 1983 of the Infrared Astronomical Satellite, jointly developed by the United States, the Netherlands, and the United Kingdom, to conduct the first infrared survey of the sky, whetted the appetites of scientists worldwide for follow-up space missions capitalizing on the rapid improvements in infrared detector technology.
+The launch in January 1983 of the Infrared Astronomical Satellite (IRAS), jointly developed by the United States, the Netherlands, and the United Kingdom, to conduct the first far-infrared survey of the sky, whetted the appetites of scientists worldwide for follow-up space missions capitalizing on the rapid improvements in infrared detector technology.

 Earlier infrared observations had been made by both space-based and ground-based observatories.
 Ground-based observatories have the drawback that at infrared wavelengths or frequencies, both the Earth's atmosphere and the telescope itself will radiate (glow) brightly.
 Additionally, the atmosphere is opaque at most infrared wavelengths.
 This necessitates lengthy exposure times and greatly decreases the ability to detect faint objects.
-It could be compared to trying to observe the stars in the optical at noon from a telescope built out of light bulbs.
+It could be compared to trying to observe the stars in visible light at noon from a telescope built out of light bulbs.
 Previous space observatories (such as IRAS, the Infrared Astronomical Satellite, and ISO, the Infrared Space Observatory) were launched during the 1980s and 1990s and great advances in astronomical technology have been made since then.